 “The political games are no fun.
 It’s a community and therefore pretty diffuse.
 It takes time to reach a consensus.
 It’s hard to navigate the waters when there’s no one actually in charge.
 You have to figure out where decisions are being made and try to be there to influence them.
 That’s when you find out that not having anyone in charge can make it harder.”

 Q. How do you learn from open source software?

 “Open source code is visible to everybody.
 Because of that, you can learn from other people’s code.
 You can see and learn from the solutions of other people.
 Working on open source projects also means that you can discuss and collaborate with others who are working on the same product.

-The developers at Yoast learn from each other, but they also learn from all the other developers in the WordPress ecosystem.
+At Yoast, for example, the developers learn from each other, but they also learn from all the other developers in the WordPress ecosystem.
 Because of that, because they learn from so many, different developers, they quickly improve themselves.
 They become better developers.
-I really think that people severely underestimate how important this is.”
+I really think that people severely underestimate how important this is.

 Any ideas on whom to interview next?
 Which open source fanatic should I reach out to?
 Let me know!